 Exceptions can be caused by serious problems, such as products being intercepted during shipment.
 But oftentimes, they’re the result of simple data errors.
 Whatever the reason, exceptions can cause lengthy delays as teams comb through systems to determine the root cause of the issue and work to achieve compliance again.
 Some problems that can result from serialization process exceptions include:

-- Product delays, resulting in drug shortages that impact patients and give competitors that market rival products an advantage
+- Product delays, resulting in drug shortages that impact patients and give competitors with rival products an advantage

 - Financial loss due to product expiry or obsolescence, which can have a substantial impact on smaller manufacturers with fewer products